Understanding Win32 App Detection Rules in Microsoft Intune

 • Key exists

-Please see the Intune registry detection rule example in below screenshot.
+Please see the Intune registry detection rule example in the below screenshot.

 intune registry detection rule example | Registry detection rule